Eurodance: Canada

 During the 1990s, Eurodance became popular in Canada, which produced its own variant called Candance (although it was mostly referred to as "Eurodance" or "dance music").
 Eurodance received significant airplay on radio stations in the Greater Toronto Area such as Power 88.5, Energy 108 and Hot 103.5.
 Montreal was also a major Eurodance market, with MC Mario's famous radio show on Mix 96, called Party Mix and Bouge de là, a popular TV show on MusiquePlus.
 Eurodance featured prominently on Electric Circus, a dance-party TV show broadcast nationally in English and French versions.
 Beginning in mid-1992, Eurodance began to dominate the RPM dance chart in Canada, with acts such as 2 Unlimited, Snap!, Captain Hollywood Project, Culture Beat, Haddaway, Whigfield, each reaching number-one.

 From approximately 1992 to 2000, Canadian acts such as Capital Sound, Love Inc., Jacynthe and Emjay had success with the Eurodance sound.
 The Toronto sound was more pop-oriented, while the Montreal one was more house-oriented.

 United States

+Compared with its dominance of European charts, Eurodance found more limited traction on US's pop radio, occasionally breaking through in small amounts amid the era's teen pop and nu metal, though the genre fared better on club and dance-chart airplay than on mainstream Top 40.

 Compilation albums such as the DMA Dance: Eurodance series (1995–1997) from Interhit Records and Dance Music Authority magazine were popular and helped to define the genre as well as to make it accessible in the U.S. and Canada.

+La Bouche's "Be My Lover" became the group's first U.S. top-ten single, peaking at number six on the Hot 100 while also topping the Hot Dance Club Play chart.
+By contrast, Scatman John's "Scatman (Ski-Ba-Bop-Ba-Dop-Bop)" reached number one in twelve countries but stalled at number 60 on the Hot 100.